Pennsylvania Child Support

 Parents and children in the state have a right to a hearing regarding paternity, custody, visitation or child support.

-Pennsylvania Child Support Guidelines
+Pennsylvania Child Support Guidelines and Laws

 Pennsylvania’s child support guidelines are based on both the needs of the child and the ability of the parent to make payments.
 The formula used to approximate a support amount factors in each parent’s income, daycare expenses and health insurance costs.